Icinga/icinga2/doc/17-language-reference.md

 Constant            | Description
 --------------------|-------------------
-Vars                |**Read-write.** Contains a dictionary with global custom attributes.
+Vars                |**Read-write.** Contains a dictionary with global custom variables.
 Not set by default.
 NodeName            |**Read-write.** Contains the cluster node name.
 Set to the local hostname by default.
 ReloadTimeout       |**Read-write.** Defines the reload timeout for child processes.
 Defaults to `300s`.
 Environment         |**Read-write.** The name of the Icinga environment.
 Included in the SNI host name for outbound connections.
 Not set by default.